Samantha Azzopardi: Criminal activities

 In October 2019, she met a French couple who had recently moved to Melbourne.
 Claiming to be 18 years old and called Sakah, Azzopardi moved into their home to become their au pair under false credentials.
 In November 2019, she told the parents she was taking the two children on a picnic, but instead took them to a mental health unit in Bendigo, claiming to be a 14-year-old who had been abused by her uncle.
 After this incident, she was charged with child stealing, theft and property deception, to which she pleaded guilty in May 2021 and received a two-year sentence.
 During the trial, it was revealed following multiple assessments that she had been diagnosed by Australian forensic psychiatrist Jacqueline Rakov as suffering borderline personality disorder and a rare phenomenon called pseudologia fantastica, which manifests itself in compulsive lying, internally motivated by her fantasies to recreate a happy childhood narrative.

 Between August and October 2023, after serving a sentence in New South Wales, she claimed to be a 17 year old Belgian victim of domestic violence named Hattie Leigh.
 She obtained $20,000 worth of aid from family violence support services.
 In a Melbourne court on 9 October 2024, she was sentenced to two years imprisonment but is already eligible for parole.

+In February 2026 a report claimed that the Parole Board of Victoria refused to confirm or deny whether Azzopardi had been released on Parole.
+This came in circumstances where she could be released on Parole in October 2025.
+The report came amidst a possible sighting of Azzopardi in Bowral NSW, not far from her birthplace of Campbelltown, NSW.

+On 19 February 2026 a report emerged that Azzopardi had gained parole and was again on the run.